Patient & Family Support Team

 Our Patient and Family Support team offers support to patients over the age of 18 with a confirmed palliative diagnosis and whom are being cared for by our Inpatient Unit, Community Team and Day Therapy Services, and their family members.

 The patient must have a GP in the East Cambridgeshire or South Cambridgeshire area (including Cambridge City).
 Referrals may come to us from one of these services.
-Please note that referral forms should not be emailed: please print off, fill out and post to us.

 Spiritual Support and Social Support Services